3r3bu5x9/Prismatic-Night/README.md

 ### Prismatic-Night

+1. Firefox, tint2
 ![firefox](/screenshots/ff.png)

+2. 128x128 folder designs
 ![folders](/screenshots/folders.png)

+3. ncmpcpp, xfce4-notify
 ![ncmpcpp](/screenshots/ncmpcpp.png)

+4. Geany, urxvt, nemo
 ![all](/screenshots/all.png)

+5. Zathura
 ![zathura](/screenshots/zathura.png)

 ### Instructions

 - For firefox

+**Important**: press **Ctrl+L** to view the urlbar and access the menu, addons and other stuff.

 Place both chrome and startpage(or startpage_alt) in .mozilla/firefox/PROFILE/ to use them.
 You can get the location of your PROFILE dir in about:profiles.
 Set the startpage for Home in preferences and restart.

  The chrome dir contains 2 types of files.